Blood transfusion: Medical advances

-A blood-collection program was initiated in the US in 1940 and Edwin Cohn pioneered the process of blood fractionation.
-He worked out the techniques for isolating the serum albumin fraction of blood plasma, which is essential for maintaining the osmotic pressure in the blood vessels, preventing their collapse.

 Gordon R. Ward, writing in the correspondence columns of the British Medical Journal, proposed the use of blood plasma as a substitute for whole blood and for transfusion purposes as early as 1918.
 At the onset of World War II, liquid plasma was used in Britain.
 A large project, known as "Blood for Britain", began in August 1940 to collect blood in New York City hospitals for the export of plasma to Britain.
+Following heavy casualties in the Battle of Dunkirk, the Blood Transfusion Association in New York City originated the campaign that was enlarged to the whole US by the Red Cross, and was called the National Blood Programme.
+At the time, American physician Edwin Cohn pioneered the process of blood fractionation.
+He worked out the techniques for isolating the serum albumin fraction of blood plasma, which is essential for maintaining the osmotic pressure in the blood vessels, preventing their collapse.
 A freeze-dried plasma package was developed by the Surgeons General of the Army and Navy, working with the National Research Council, which reduced breakage and made transportation, packaging, and storage much simpler.

 Charles R. Drew oversaw the production of blood plasma for shipping to Britain during WW2.

 The resulting dried plasma package came in two tin cans containing 400 mL bottles.
 One bottle contained enough distilled water to reconstitute the dried plasma contained within the other bottle.
 In about three minutes, the plasma would be ready to use and could stay fresh for around four hours.
-Dr. Charles R. Drew was appointed medical supervisor, and he was able to transform the test-tube methods into the first successful technique for mass production.
+Charles R. Drew was appointed medical supervisor, and he was able to transform the test-tube methods into the first successful technique for mass production.